+The design of project CT0401C was based on a comparison of image analysis to cartographic detail depicted on the pertinent NOAA nautical charts of the project site.
 The Requirements Branch (RB) of the Remote Sensing Division (RSD) formulated the CT0401 project instructions for this project.
-The instructions discussed the project's purpose, geographic area of coverage, scope and priority; photographic requirements; flight line priority; Global Positioning System (GPS) data collection procedures and guidelines for both kinematic and static surveys; data recording and handling instructions; and contact and communication information.
+The instructions discussed the project's purpose, geographic area of coverage, scope and priority; photographic requirements; flight line priority; GPS data collection procedures and guidelines for both kinematic and static surveys; data recording and handling instructions; and contact and communication information.

-RSD created a Project Layout Diagram and flight maps.
+RSD created a Project Layout Diagram, and flight maps.
 NOVA Digital Systems, Inc. created the input files for the aircraft's flight management system, and provided copies of the descriptions of potential geodetic control stations at the bases of operation.